 Note: German course schedule is subject to change.
 Please contact Professor Anderson for advising.

-A student who comes to Cal Poly with limited or no experience in German should begin with German 101.
+Students who come to Cal Poly with limited or no experience in German should begin with German 101.
 All other students should contact Professor Anderson to discuss the appropriate placement.

 The German Minor